chrismetcalf/GOC-API-Stnd-new-structure/README.md

 ### Dataset segmenting

 Limits are nearly always mandatory, only limited size datasets are safe to to implement without a default and maximum limit.
-These elements are strongly recomended where possible and relevant.
-A second, but no less important, consideration for the client creates requierments such as moblie device limitations and dataset size.
+These elements are strongly recomendeded where possible and relevant.
+A second, but no less important, consideration for the client creates requirements such as mobile device limitations and dataset size.

 #### Limits

 * If no limit is specified, return results with a default limit.
     * Sanity check to a reasonable return size
-    * Sanity check to a reaonsable execution time
+    * Sanity check to a reasonable execution time
     * For small datasets limits may exceed row count

 * Limits are row / object limits